Student's T-Test

 From the Student's t-test Table for 0.05 (which is a 95% confidence level) and df=18 we get a "critical t-value" of 2.101

-Since our calculated t-value of 1.341 is less than the critical t-value of 2.101, we do not have enough evidence to reject the null hypothesis.
+Since our calculated t-value of 1.341 is less than the critical t-value of 2.101, we don't have enough evidence to reject the null hypothesis.

-This means that based on our sample, we cannot confidently say a statistically significant difference exists.
+This means that based on our sample, we can't confidently say a statistically significant difference exists.

 In everyday terms, it's as if we're saying, "Based on what we've seen, we can't conclude that the change is anything more than just random chance."